DSpace/RestContract/item-requests.md

     "requestMessage": "Please send this to me."
 }
 ```
+`bitstreamId` is ignored and may be omitted if `allfiles` is `false`.  `requestMessage` is optional.  `requestEmail` and `requestName` are ignored and may be omitted if the session is authenticated -- these fields will be filled from the session user's EPerson.

 The response contains the complete request in JSON format, as shown in Single Request.

 An appropriate person will be notified that the request has been filed.